rochiecuevas/shared_accommodations/Airbnb Listings Data /README.md

 Airbnb_df_dict = dict(zip(file_names,Airbnb_dflist))
 ```

 4. Because the dictionary has several sublevels, extracting information requires nested for-loops that iterate through each sublevel.
-The user-defined function called `extract` uses these nested for-loops to allow us to create a list for each of the metrics of interest: neighbourhoods, property types, daily rates, and dates.
+The user-defined function called `extract` uses these nested for-loops to create a list for each of the metrics of interest: neighbourhoods, property types, daily rates, and dates.

 ```python
 # Create a function that extracts a wanted variable from the dictionary